-Lessons for China from financial liberalization in Scandinavia
+Lessons for China from Financial Liberalization in Scandinavia and

+Hongyi Chen

+Hong Kong Institute for Monetary Research

+Lars Jonung

-Hongyi Chen, HKIMR, Hong Kong Lars Jonung, DG ECFIN, European Commission, Brussels Olaf Unteroberdoerster, IMF, Hong Kong
+DG ECFIN, European Commission, Brussels Hong Kong Institute for Monetary Research and

+Olaf Unteroberdoerster

+International Monetary Fund, Washington DC

-March 11, 2009
+July 2009

+Abstract

-Abstract: This report identifies a set of policy lessons for China today from the experience of financial deregulation, financial crisis and recovery in Scandinavia during the period 1985-2000.
+This report identifies a set of policy lessons for China today drawn from the experience of financial deregulation, financial crisis and recovery in Scandinavia during the period 1985-2000.
 Although there are considerable differences between the huge Chinese economy and the small Nordic countries, there are enough similarities to make lesson-drawing a worthwhile exercise.
-Based on the Scandinavian experience and the added complexity of China's status as a transition economy, financial reforms should strike a proper balance between being gradual (to avoid costly mistakes) and substantive (to secure longer-term efficiency gains) with due consideration given to initial conditions concerning regulation, taxes and exchange rate arrangements.
-A well managed process of financial deregulation requires that policy-makers and market participants fully understand the inter-linkages between financial reforms and the rest of the economy.
+Based on the Scandinavian experience and the added complexity of China's status as a transition economy, financial reforms should strike a proper balance between being gradual (to avoid costly mistakes) and substantive (to secure efficiency gains in the longer term) with due consideration being given to initial conditions concerning regulation, taxes and exchange rate arrangements.
+A well managed process of financial deregulation requires that policy-makers and market participants fully understand the interlinkages between financial reforms and the rest of the economy.
 In addition, the supervisory and management systems in the financial sector should move in step with the liberalization process.

-Key words: Financial liberalization, financial crisis, transition, financial regulation, banking, boom-bust, China, Scandinavia, the Nordics.
+Keywords: Financial Liberalization, Financial Crisis, Transition, Financial Regulation, Banking, Boom-Bust, China, Scandinavia, the Nordics

-JEL classification: E52, E58, F31, F32, G01, G21, G28, G32, P52.
+JEL Classification: E52, E58, F31, F32, G01, G21, G28, G32, P52

-Email address: hchen@hkma.gov.hk, Lars.Jonung@ec.europa.eu, ounteroberdoerster@imf.org.
+Email address: Lars.Jonung@ec.europa.eu

-Please note: The views expressed here are those of the authors, not of the institutions they are associated with.
+The views expressed in this paper are those of the authors, not of the institutions they are associated with, and do not necessarily reflect those of the Hong Kong Institute for Monetary Research, its Council of Advisors, or the Board of Directors.